Batch Computing (SLURM)

 ml <software.version> #Load required module(s)

 The line #!/bin/bash is mandatory.
 The rest of lines starting with #SBATCH are formally comments (because they start with #).
-However, since the have the special string SBATCH attached to them, they become directives that SLURM can understand.
-These directives are optative and if they are not provided, a default value will be used (which might not be adequate for you).
+However, since the have the special string SBATCH attached to them, they become directives for SLURM.
+These directives are optional.
+If they are not provided, a default value will be used (which might not be adequate for you).

-After the SLURM directives we might need to load the necessary libraries and software (see (Module System at sciCORE)[software.nd#module-system] for more information) needed to execute the last line, which is our command and what we want to be run on the compute nodes.
+After the SLURM directives we might need to load the necessary libraries and software (see (Module System at sciCORE)[software.md#module-system] for more information) needed to execute the job that you want to run on the cluster.
+Such a job could be a single line, or a more complex set of commands.

 This script should be saved in a file (e.g. launch.sh) and then can be submitted to the queue with:

-Once it is submitted and if everything goes fine, a job ID number will be assigned to this job and it will be allocated in the queue, where it will wait until the required resources become available for you.
-At that moment, your job will be executed automatically.
+Once it is submitted, a job ID number will be assigned to this job, it will be added to the queue, and launched once the required resources become available.
+Please see below for common problems in SLURM scripts.

 Example: